-Let’s face it, your most popular posts are going to translate to great video content.
+Let’s face it, your most popular posts are going to translate to engaging web stories.
 So start by analyzing what are those posts by going to Google Analytics, and under “All Pages” > “Site Content” you’ll see a listing of the posts or articles you’ve created that have resonated the most with your audience.

 If you’d still like to stack-rank your Top 100 posts, you can expand your criteria to analyze virality of posts by using a tool like Buzzsumo, and the best part is that you can further categorize your posts by topics or engagement of your posts on specific social media platforms and optimize which videos might be more relevant to your readers.